 But just because they want to work remotely doesn’t mean they aren’t looking for the same training and onboarding programs as their in-office counterparts, especially during their first few months in a new role.
 As part of the remote job seeking process, candidates want to know how they’ll be supported and how they’ll collaborate ongoing with their teams.

 Promoting your remote worker training programs is just one way to attract talent to your remote job opportunities.
 We highlight more ways in our Rally Ideabook: 15 Strategies to Attract Remote Workers, sponsored by The Muse, and share how your Recruitment Marketing strategy can appeal to remote talent.
-We also held a webinar with The Muse: 3 Strategies to Attract Remote & Virtual Talent, featuring Amy Winebright from Dell Technologies and Kiley Rumpf from DigitalOcean, to hear about the smart ways that they attract remote talent.
+You can also watch the webinar: 3 Strategies to Attract Remote & Virtual Talent, featuring Amy Winebright from Dell Technologies and Kiley Rumpf from DigitalOcean, to hear about the smart ways that they attract remote talent.

 Since onboarding is so important, especially to remote workers, let’s look at how companies are incorporating their remote worker training programs into their Recruitment Marketing strategy, and demonstrating their dedication to inclusive, remote-friendly work cultures.